Mortgage Payment Calculator

 💡 Quick Rule of Thumb

-Keep your total monthly housing payment (PITI) below 28% of your gross monthly income.
-Your total debt payments including the mortgage should stay below 43% for most conventional loans.
+Keep your total monthly housing payment (PITI) below 28% of your gross monthly income, and all debt payments below 43%.
+These are the standard DTI thresholds most lenders use to qualify borrowers.

 Frequently Asked Questions